daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 app).
 The user should be able to override language switching and select the language to be used for all content.

-The read aloud could switch between dialects of the same language.
-If this feature is supported the user must be able to disable it.
+If the read aloud supports switching between dialects of the same language, the user must be able to turn this feature off.

 Priority: Must-have

 #### The user must be able to control the rate of the read aloud

-The user must be able to choose the speed of the read aloud voice.
-The reading app must not distort the pitch when the user has selected higher listening speeds.
+Users must be able to control the playback speed of read aloud audio.
+Speed adjustments must maintain natural pitch and clear pronunciation.
+The reading app should provide audio previews demonstrating different playback rates, enabling users to make informed selections.

-The reading app could provide an audio preview of the adjusted rate to assist the user in selection.

 Priority: Must-have